untangle/mfw_feeds/README.md

 packetd
 ```

-Packetd is now running, but we aren't sending it any packets yet.
-From a
+Packetd is now running, and exposes its REST interface on port 8080, but
+we aren't sending it any packets yet.
+From a separate terminal, ssh in
-separate terminal, ssh in and run update\_rules to insert the iptables
+and run update\_rules to insert the iptables rules needed to start
-rules needed to start passing traffic to packetd:
+passing traffic to packetd:

 ```
 sh /usr/bin/update_rules